jeffreydwalter/arlo/README.md

 * [cemeyer2](https://github.com/cemeyer2) - Nov 26, 2016 - Fixed setup issues.
 * [LenShustek](https://github.com/LenShustek) - Sep 14, 2016, - Added Logout().

+If You'd like to make a diffrence in the world and get your name on this most prestegious list, have a look at our [help wanted](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) section!

 ---

 To get started, just do the following: